laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 Install Pytorch for CPU
 -----------------------

-While we don't recommend it (the neural networks algorithms will run desperately slow), you still can install Pytorch (and therefore idtracker.ai) to run in your CPU (Linux and Windows only).
+You still can install Pytorch (and therefore idtracker.ai) to run in your CPU (Linux and Windows only).
 Follow the :ref:`base installation` and install Pytorch by selecting *Compute Platform: CPU* in `their site <https://pytorch.org/get-started/locally/#start-locally>`_.

+This installation can be useful if you want to track a single animal, or to :ref:`track without identities`.
+In these cases the identification algorithms are not used and you won't notice the lack of a proper GPU.
+However, if you want to track multiple animals with identification, the neural networks algorithms will run desperately slow in your CPU making this installation unusable.

 Test the installation
 =====================